 On the whole, then, claims in a patented technology in the volumetric space, as in most technical fields, become difficult to prove.
 The courts are the forum for such disputes.
 What is clear, however, is that xolo faces some competition over volumetric printing patents as it rolls out a truly revolutionary product.

-*January 7, 2021: This post has been updated to account for Mr. White’s helpful comments below.*
+Updated on January 7th, 2021: This post has been updated to account for Mr. White’s helpful comments below.*